AutoMind: Adaptive Knowledgeable Agent for Automated Data Science: Introduction

 However, current data science agents all overlook the fundamental limitations in model capabilities: despite being trained on a massive code-based corpus, the agents inherently lack the rich empirical expertise accumulated by human practitioners in data science tasks \citep{zhengda_complex_problem_survey}.
 Moreover, existing data science agents largely employ an inflexible coding strategy, and tend to implement code only for relatively simple and classic tasks in practice \citep{ds-agent,autokaggle}.
 Yet the diversity and complexity of real-world problems require a dynamic, context-aware coding strategy.
 Indeed, addressing truly complex or even cutting-edge tasks that require high levels of creativity and innovation, poses significant challenges for data science agents in generating high-quality code appropriately tailored to such complex tasks.

 To tackle these issues, we propose \textbf{{\ours}}, an adaptive knowledgeable LLM agent framework designed for automated data science challenges.
-As illustrated in Figure \ref{fig:framework}, {\ours} introduces three major innovations: an expert knowledge base for data science, an agentic knowledge tree search algorithm, and a self-adaptive coding strategy.
-We evaluate {\ours} on two automated data science benchmarks with two different families of foundation models.
+As illustrated in Figure \ref{fig:framework}, {\ours} introduces three major innovations: \begin{itemize}[ topsep=2pt, itemsep=1pt, parsep=2pt, partopsep=0pt ] \item \textbf{Expert Knowledge Base.} An expert-curated repository of data-science knowledge that grounds the agent in empirical best practices, overcoming LLMs' inherent lack of human practitioner experience. \item \textbf{Agentic Knowledgeable Tree Search Algorithm.} A tree-search strategy that fully leverages the expert knowledge base, enabling the agent to dynamically explore multiple solution pathways and thereby enhance its performance on complex problem-solving tasks. \item \textbf{Self-Adaptive Coding Strategy}.
+A dynamic code-generation mechanism that scales with task complexity, replacing rigid workflows with context-aware implementations and thereby providing flexible, efficient solutions across varying levels of difficulty. \end{itemize} We evaluate {\ours} on two automated data science benchmarks with two different families of foundation models.
 Experimental results show that {\ours} achieves superior performance on both two of the benchmarks compared to baselines.
-Specifically, on the official MLE-Bench leaderboard, {\ours} surpasses \textbf{56.8\%} of human participants, repesenting an improvement of \textbf{13.5\%} over the prior state-of-the-art (SOTA), AIDE.
-Moreover, we conduct in‐depth analysis to examine the effectiveness and efficiency of {\ours} and find that {\ours} delivers a \textbf{300\%} increase in efficiency and reduces token costs by \textbf{63\%} compared to prior SOTA.
+Specifically, on the official MLE-Bench leaderboard, {\ours} surpasses \textbf{39.9\%} of human participants on average, repesenting an improvement of \textbf{8.0\%} over the prior state-of-the-art (SOTA).
+Moreover, we conduct an in-depth analysis to evaluate the effectiveness and efficiency of {\ours}, and find that {\ours} achieves higher efficiency and lower token costs compared to prior SOTA.